rubenohana/Gibbs-Diffusion/README.md

 -  Cuda >= 11.6 (we recommend to use a >12.0 version)
 -  bm3d >=4.0.1 (for benchmarking against BM3D, not used in Gibbs-Diffusion)

-[Google Drive to download the weights of the model](https://drive.google.com/drive/folders/1E31OXJ9zZM3JzK9bsXsQFzFL16CPPCfN?usp=sharing) -- (create a folder ```model_checkpoints``` and download the two google drive folders in it).
-The weights will be added to HuggingFace soon.
+We provide two models pre-trained on ImageNet training set.
+The first one is trained on 5000 diffusion steps, while the second one, slower but better, is trained on 10,000 diffusion steps.
+They are available on this [Google Drive](https://drive.google.com/drive/folders/1E31OXJ9zZM3JzK9bsXsQFzFL16CPPCfN?usp=sharing) -- (create a folder ```model_checkpoints``` and download the two google drive folders in it).
+Weights should be added to HuggingFace soon.

 ## Usage